How to Set Up Tax and Retentions in Mastt

 - Click Update (or Add if creating a new contract)

-Set Up Payment Retentions
+Setting Up Payment Retentions

-Retentions are amounts held back from payment until certain conditions are met, such as project completion or the end of the defect's liability period.
+Retentions are amounts held back from payment until certain conditions are met, such as project completion or the end of the defects liability period.

-Step 1: Access Retention Section
+Access the Retention Section

 - Open your payment form